Skyscanner/backpack-ios/Backpack/StarRating/README.md

 ## Usage

 `BPKStarRating`/`Backpack.StarRating` contains the Backpack Star rating component which is a view that's rendering star shaped items filled with color to indicate rating from 0.0 to 5.0.
-It supports two sizes considering the available `BPKIcon` sizes.
+It supports three sizes considering the available `BPKIcon` sizes.
+By default `userInteractionEnabled` is set to `NO` but we can change this value to `YES` to allow the users to change the rating value by tapping the component

 ### Objective-C